The Future is Automation

 & Construction Robots

 The Future of automation is here today.
 From 3D Printing to robotic placing arms to Humanoid robots.
-There are many companies now beginning deliveries of humanoid robots to warehouses and factory floors near you.
+There are many companies now using robots in warehouses and on factory floors near you.
 Automation and cooperative robots are no longer science fiction.

 Here are just a few of the companies paving the way to the sci-fi future we are now entering.
 We are very excited to watch their development closely and we look forward to partnering to begin automating the installation of PLAEX projects as we grow.